 SUSHISAMBA Covent Garden

 If you're looking for 'special' SUSHISAMBA fits the brief.
 The gorgeous interiors at the Covent Garden branch of the famously cool restaurant are only matched by the views by the windows on the first floor or the outside terrace across Covent Garden's main plaza.
-Or (when the weather warms up) opt for one of their outdoor tables to truly enjoy the hustle bustle atmosphere of a busy London summer evening.
+Or (when the weather warms up) opt for one of their outdoor tables to truly enjoy the hustle-bustle atmosphere of a busy London summer evening.
 Don't waste conversation or flirting time perusing the menu for hours - we sampled the new Taste of Samba menu which was an incredible treat and perfectly pitched tour through the taste of SUSHISAMBA.
 Maybe do spend some time perusing the cocktail menu though.
 The fantastically unique menu deserves to be sampled... perhaps you could share a few?
 When it comes to the food though - especially the crispy lobster taquitos - we might not have been as up for sharing our portion.
 Luckily there's plenty of food to go around so it shouldn't spark an argument...

 Sachi at Pantechnicon

-Sachi have just launched their new autumn menu - and it's sensational.
+Sachi has just launched its new autumn menu - and it's sensational.
 Seriously, it's quite possibly some of the best sushi we've ever eaten.
 Their sweet miso aubergine is comforting yet light and the wagyu tuna is so delicious you'll want to order it twice.
 Basically, expect a total celebration of Japanese culture in a relaxed and low-lit dining room you'll want to spend all evening in.

 TOZI

-Positioned in the heart of Victoria, TOZI is a Venetian-inspired Italian restaurant serving cicchetti style plates including stunning tuna tartare and buffalo ricotta ravioli with black truffle.
-Their waiters are passionate about the food and knowledgeable about their vast wine selection.The atmosphere in the restaurant is chic without being frosty and sociable without being over-attentive.
+Positioned in the heart of Victoria, TOZI is a Venetian-inspired Italian restaurant serving cicchetti-style plates including stunning tuna tartare and buffalo ricotta ravioli with black truffle.
+Their waiters are passionate about the food and knowledgeable about their vast wine selection.
+The atmosphere in the restaurant is chic without being frosty and sociable without being over-attentive.
 Head here for a relaxed and delicious dinner.

 Bantof, Soho